-In this guide to French knitting we’ll show you how:
+In this guide to French knitting we’ll show you:

-- How too French knit – step by step French knitting instructions
+- How too French knit – how to start French knitting

 What is French knitting?